-Ga North MCE, Gertrude Naa Ankrah is DEAD
+Ga North MCE, Gertrude Naa Ankrah is dead

 Gertrude Naa Ankrah has received wide praise from footsoldiers of the ruling New Patriotic Party for being someone whose doors were always open to all as a mother figure.

-There was strong indications that President Akufo-Addo was bound to retain her as MCE in his second term but death has ended her term.
+There were strong indications that President Akufo-Addo was bound to retain her as MCE in his second term but death has ended her term.

 Tributes have been pouring in for her across the country and within the NPP.